amitmerchant1990/reverie/_posts/2024-9-23-seacrowd-emnlp-2024.md

 ---
 layout: post
+title:
+categories: Announcement,Project
-title: 🎉 Exciting news!
+excerpt: 🎉 Exciting news!
 SEACrowd's very first publication has been accepted at EMNLP 2024! 🚀
-categories: Announcement,Project
 ---

 🎉 Exciting news!
 SEACrowd's very first publication has been accepted at EMNLP 2024! 🚀